Trustworthy Transfer Learning: A Survey

-Spatial GNNs generally follow a recursive message-passing scheme~\shortcite{MPNN}, where each node updates its feature vector by aggregating the message from its local neighborhood.
-As discussed in~\shortcite{GRADE,StruRW}, the marginal distribution shifts $\mathrm{P}(X, G)$ between source and target graph domains can be induced by graph structure and individual node attributes (see Figure~\ref{fig:graph_transfer}(a)-(c)).
-Notably, three frameworks have been developed to enhance the transferability of spatial GNNs: invariant node representation~\shortcite{GRADE,YouCWS23,EvoluNet}, structure reweighting~\shortcite{StruRW,Pair-Align}, and graph Gaussian process~\shortcite{GraphGP}. \begin{enumerate}[(1)] \item {\bf\em Invariant Node Representation:} Inspired by the domain adaptation theory~\shortcite{redko2019advances}, it is theoretically shown~\shortcite{GRADE,YouCWS23} that the target error can be bounded in terms of the source error and the graph domain discrepancy.
+Spatial GNNs generally follow a recursive message-passing scheme~\cite{MPNN}, where each node updates its feature vector by aggregating the message from its local neighborhood.
+As discussed in~\cite{GRADE,StruRW}, the marginal distribution shifts $\mathrm{P}(X, G)$ between source and target graph domains can be induced by graph structure and individual node attributes (see Fig.~\ref{fig:graph_transfer}(a)-(c)).
+Notably, three frameworks have been developed to enhance the transferability of spatial GNNs: invariant node representation~\cite{GRADE,YouCWS23,EvoluNet}, structure reweighting~\cite{StruRW,Pair-Align}, and graph Gaussian process~\cite{GraphGP}. \begin{enumerate}[(1)] \item {\bf\em Invariant Node Representation:} Inspired by the domain adaptation theory~\cite{redko2019advances}, it is theoretically shown~\cite{GRADE,YouCWS23} that the target error can be bounded in terms of the source error and the graph domain discrepancy.
 The crucial idea of invariant node representation learning is to explicitly minimize the graph domain discrepancy in a latent feature space, thereby enhancing the transferability of spatial GNNs.
-For example, AdaGCN~\shortcite{AdaGCN} and UDA-GCN~\shortcite{UDAGCN} leverage a domain discriminator to learn the domain-invariant node representation learned by the output layer of GNNs.
-Inspired by the connection between spatial GNNs and Weisfeiler-Lehman graph kernels~\shortcite{weisfeiler1968reduction,WLKernels}, GRADE~\shortcite{GRADE} is proposed based on a graph subtree discrepancy measuring the subtree representation induced distribution shifts across graphs.
-More recently, SpecReg~\shortcite{YouCWS23} and A2GNN~\shortcite{A2GNN} further discuss the impact of spectral regularization and asymmetric model architectures on the transferability of GNNs, respectively.
+For example, AdaGCN~\cite{AdaGCN} and UDA-GCN~\cite{UDAGCN} leverage a domain discriminator to learn the domain-invariant node representation learned by the output layer of GNNs.
+Inspired by the connection between spatial GNNs and Weisfeiler-Lehman graph kernels~\cite{weisfeiler1968reduction,WLKernels}, GRADE~\cite{GRADE} is proposed based on a graph subtree discrepancy measuring the subtree representation induced distribution shifts across graphs.
+More recently, SpecReg~\cite{YouCWS23} and A2GNN~\cite{A2GNN} further discuss the impact of spectral regularization and asymmetric model architectures on the transferability of GNNs, respectively.

-\item {\bf\em Structure Reweighting:} It is noticed~\shortcite{StruRW} that invariant node representation might lead to sub-optimal solutions under conditional structure shifts.
-To solve this problem, StruRW~\shortcite{StruRW} and Pair-Align~\shortcite{Pair-Align} are proposed to reweigh the edges of the source graph based on the label-oriented node connections of source and target graphs.
+\item {\bf\em Structure Reweighting:} It is noticed~\cite{StruRW} that invariant node representation might lead to sub-optimal solutions under conditional structure shifts.
+To solve this problem, StruRW~\cite{StruRW} and Pair-Align~\cite{Pair-Align} are proposed to reweigh the edges of the source graph based on the label-oriented node connections of source and target graphs.